Designing for Trust: Building a Patient-Centered Digital Health Experience at knownwell

 • Designed customizable vitals views where patients can choose to hide weight and BMI in their chart, recognizing that these metrics are psychologically loaded for our population.

-• Designed secure clinician messaging, upcoming visit management, and progress tracking as a cohesive experience that mirrors the welcome of knownwell's physical clinics.
+• Designed secure clinician messaging, upcoming visit management, joining virtual visits, access to full medical chart with educational materials and vitals progress tracking as a cohesive experience that mirrors the welcome of knownwell's physical clinics.

 Results: